VimalChamyal/VimalChamyal/README.md

 **Know me better**

-💼 <h3>Landed as a MERN Stack intern at [Adrixus] (http://adrixus.com/) -- Apr '22 - Jun '22 </h3>
+<h3>💼 Landed as a MERN Stack intern at [Adrixus] (http://adrixus.com/) -- Apr '22 - Jun '22 </h3>

-🔥 Skilled up myself in MERN stack along with a FT sales job && Created my GitHub account (Mar'22) -- Feb '22 - Apr '22
+<h4>🔥 Skilled up myself in MERN stack along with a FT sales job && Created my GitHub account (Mar'22) -- Feb '22 - Apr '22 </h4>

-💔 **'The phoenix must burn to emerge'** -- Took up a full time night shift sales job ( that's what I could get the quickest ) -- Jan '22 - Apr '22
+<h5>💔 **'The phoenix must burn to emerge'** -- Took up a full time night shift sales job ( that's what I could get the quickest ) -- Jan '22 - Apr '22 </h5>

-💕 Been into civil services prep, although couldn't crack it, but its still my 💘 -- '20 - Jan '22
+<h2>💕 Been into civil services prep, although couldn't crack it, but its still my 💘 -- '20 - Jan '22</h2>

 🎒 A Mechanical Engineer by Education -- Graduated in 2020.